ningpengtao-coder/gitlab-foss/doc/administration/gitaly/index.md

 ### 3. Gitaly server configuration

-Next, on the Gitaly servers, you need to configure storage paths, enable the network listener and configure the token.
+Next, on the Gitaly servers, you need to configure repository storages, enable the network listener and configure the token.

 NOTE: **Note:** if you want to reduce the risk of downtime when you enable